This post is also available in: Hindi

 - 1 tbsp Red Chilli Sauce

 - 1 tsp White Pepper Powder

 - 1 cup + 2tbsp Water

 - 1 tsp Spring Onion

 - Oil as needed

-Slice the onions, cut the paneer in long rectangular fingers and cube the green capsicum.
+Slice the onions, cut the paneer into long rectangular fingers and cube the green capsicum.

 Slit the green chillies and crush the garlic pods roughly.

-Mix together 1 tablespoon cornflour and little salt.
+Mix together 1 tablespoon cornflour and a little salt.

 Apply 1 teaspoon Ginger-Garlic paste to the paneer fingers and let marinate for 10 minutes.